MicahBird/corysfieldservices.com/content/homepage/testimonials.md

 ---

+> We got water at 210', 10GPM.
+Your data was spot on! - Antero Junction, CO.

+---

 > Hey Ray!
 The Westcliff well was drilled a few weeks ago and the driller said it will be one heck of a stock well! 👍 and the Two Buttes well was just finished and they hit good water too!

 ---

 > Hi Ray!
 Great news, all of the wells that you helped with hit water!